-The Senior Staff determines the need for emergency closure of the church based on current conditions, including local school closings.
+The Ministers determine the need for emergency closure of the church based on current conditions, including local school closings.
 All employees scheduled to work on that day have the option to either work from home, use personal leave, or take an unpaid day off.
+At the discretion of the Lead Minister, a paid day off may be offered to staff for short term closures.
 Should church offices remain open and the employee determines that it is not safe to travel to work, or must stay home with children, the employee may choose to work from home, use personal leave, or take an unpaid day off.